janwirth/vue-medium-editor/README.md

 ```

 ## Known Issues
-If you encounter issues with event objects, please refer to https://github.com/yabwe/medium-editor/issues/1153.
+If you encounter issues with the link button and the events it emits, please refer to https://github.com/yabwe/medium-editor/issues/1153.

 ## Contributors